-Agronomy Title Introduction to Soil Science) Code 4AAG211 Department Agricultur e Prerequisites None Co-requisites None Aim To give an overview of the properties of soils; soil conservation. • Content The course will include; the importance of soils, factors of soil formation, soil classification and survey, soil physical and chemical properties, soil biological properties, soil organic matter and amendments, significance of soil erosion, soil water and soil conservation.
-Outcomes formation, discuss basic soil morphological propert eterize elementary asp physical, chemical, bi- ties, (ils in managed and natura ects of soil ological, and Assessment 50% Continuous assessment 50% Final Exams Mark.
+Agronomy Title Introduction to Soil Science • Code 4AAG211 Department Agricultur e Prerequisites None Co-requisites None Aim To give an overview of the properties of soils; soil conservation.
+Content The course will include; the importance of soils, factors of soil formation, soil classification and survey, soil physical and chemical properties, soil biological properties, soil organic matter and amendments, significance of soil erosion, soil water and soil conservation.
+Outcomes Upon successful completion of the course earners will be able to: identify and characterize elementary aspects of soil formation, discuss basic soil physical, chemical, biological, and morphological properties, (explain behavior of soils in managed and natural landscapes, and identify soil series in South Africa.
+Assessment 50% Continuous assessment 50% Final Exams Mark.
 DP Requirement 40% Continuous Assessment 80% Attendance of lectures a

-Title Introduction to crop production Code 4AAG212 Department Agriculture Prerequisites 4BOT111, 4BOT112 Co-requisites None Aim To gain basic concepts of plant science and soil science as applied to crop production Content Aspects to be studied in classification of crop plants, a crop growth and developmer and development, crop pro requirements of crops, and the namely land preparation, see control of insect pest and dise natomy and morphology at, external influences of duction systems, soil e general practices in creding, fertilization, irrigat of crop plants n crop growth and nutrient rop production Outcomes The learner will be expected to; understand the nomer nclature in classification of of crop plant, be able to relate uses of crop plants to anatomy and morphology of the crop plants, understand factors affecting crop growth and importance of matching crops to their environmental requirements, Understand the general crop production practices as they relate to a crop production cycle.
+Title Introduction to crop production Code 4AAG212 Department Agriculture Prerequisites 4BOT111, 4BOT112 Co-requisites None Aim To gain basic concepts of plar soil science as applied to crop Content Aspects to be studied in classification of crop plants, a crop growth and development and development, crop progrequirements of crops, and the namely land preparation, see control of insect pest and dise natomy and morphology at, external influences of duction systems, soil e general practices in creding, fertilization, irriga of crop plants n crop growth and nutrient rop production Outcomes The learner will be expected to; understand the nomer nclature in classification of of crop plant, be able to relate uses of crop plants to anatomy and morphology of the crop plants, understand factors affecting crop growth and importance of matching crops to their environmental requirements, Understand the general crop production practices as they relate to a crop production cycle.
 Assessment 50% Continuous Assessment mark.
 50% Final Exams Mark.
-DP Requirement 40% Continuous Assessment Mark - 80% Attendance of lectures and practical sessions
+DP Requirement 40% Continuous Assessment Mark 80% Attendance of lectures and practical sessions

-Title Agricultural Mechanisation and Agricultural Mechanisation and Farm Structures Code 4AAG221 Department Agricultur е Prerequisites None Co-requisites Aim The aim of the module is to famile iarise students with the types of farm equipment and structures a nd their role in the crop production.
-Content Internal combustion engine; Machinery types and selection; Tractors and power units; cultivation equipment, crop establishment equipment and agronomic equipment, forage conservation machinery, crop harvesting, drying ,sorting and grading equipment; crop processing equipment; farm housing; and storage structures; Outcomes dairy and livestock facilities and equipment; Students should be able to: Operate basic farm machinery such as knapsack sprayers Analyse the need and role of mechanisation in different farming systems Design a farm plan that strikes a balance between the need for production efficiency and the desire to prevent the replacement of humans with machines leading to loss of employment Develop a simple working plan for a farm inclusive of the appropriate machinery and structures pertinent to named crop and animal production systems.
-Assessment 50% Continuous Assessment ma ark 50% Final Exams Mark DP Requirement 40% Continuous Assessment Mark 80% Attendance of lectures and practical sessions
+Title Agricultural Mechanisation and Farm Structures Code 4AAG221 Department Agricultur е Prerequisites None Co-requisites Aim The aim of the module is to famile iarise students with the types of farm equipment and structures a nd their role in the crop production.
+Content and power units; cultivation equip equipment and agronomic equipm machinery, crop harvesting, dryin crop processing equipment; farm Internal combustion engine; Machinery types and selection; Tractors and power units; cultivation equipment, crop establishment equipment and agronomic equipment, forage conservation machinery, crop harvesting, drying ,sorting and grading equipment; crop processing equipment; farm housing; and storage structures; Outcomes dairy and livestock facilities and equipment; Students should be able to: Operate basic farm machinery such as knapsack sprayers Analyse the need and role of mechanisation in different farming systems Design a farm plan that strikes a balance between the need for production efficiency and the desire to prevent the replacement of humans with machines leading to loss of employment Develop a simple working plan for a farm inclusive of the appropriate machinery and structures pertinent to named crop and animal production systems.
+Assessment 50% Continuous Assessment mark 50% Final Exams Mark DP Requirement 40% Continuous Assessment Ma 80% Attendance of lectures and practical sessions